bscotch/steam-gifs/README.md

 Note that Tauri is a cross-platform system and this project doesn't use any Windows-only features, so you should be able to compile it for Linux or Mac.
 It seems to work when compiled for Linux, but I haven't tried it on MacOS.

-## Contributing

-Feel free to fork this project and make your own modifications.
-If those changes either have tests or aren't likely to need long-term maintenance, submit a Pull Request!
-For complex changes, make an [Issue](https://github.com/bscotch/steam-gifs/issues) first for discussion.

-I'd definitely appreciate help automating releases, in particular for non-Windows builds.

 ## How it works

 This app is just a GUI on top of some ffmpeg transformations.
 Those commands look something like this: